Postdoctoral Fellow Appointment & Stipend Policies

 The minimum stipend level for a postdoctoral fellow appointment at the MD Anderson Cancer Center is the National Institutes of Health Kirschstein-National Research Service Award (NRSA) stipend for zero years of experience.
 This Kirschstein-NRSA stipend is currently $42,000 (effective October 1, 2013).
 Annual incremental increases for years of postdoctoral appointment that parallel the Kirschstein-NRSA stipends (see below) are recommended, but not required.

 View the full Kirschstein-NRSA stipend increase notice.

 *The new stipend rates should be used for new appointments, reappointments, and new grant applications made on or after May 1, 2014, and all postdoctoral stipends should meet the minimum level by September 1, 2014.
-Stipend adjustments will not be processed retroactively nor automatically by the department of Trainee and Alumni Affairs (TAA).
+Stipend adjustments will not be processed retroactively nor automatically by the Department of Academic and VISA Administration - Trainee and Alumni Affairs (AVA-TAA).
 All stipend adjustments must be submitted via Recommendation for Educational Appointment forms.

-Faculty or postdoctoral fellows who have questions about the application of this policy should contact the Department of Trainee and Alumni Affairs.
+Faculty or postdoctoral fellows who have questions about the application of this policy should contact the Department of Academic and VISA Administration - Trainee and Alumni Affairs (AVA-TAA).